Whoaa512/starred/README.md

 - [TheBerkin/rant3](https://github.com/TheBerkin/rant3) - (Obsolete) Archive of Rant 3.x.
 - [Cairath/ONI-Mods](https://github.com/Cairath/ONI-Mods) - Mods for Oxygen Not Included
 - [javisar/ONI-Modloader](https://github.com/javisar/ONI-Modloader) - A modloader for Oxygen Not Included
-- [kurrent-io/KurrentDB](https://github.com/kurrent-io/KurrentDB) - EventStoreDB, the event-native database.
-Designed for Event Sourcing, Event-Driven, and Microservices architectures
+- [kurrent-io/KurrentDB](https://github.com/kurrent-io/KurrentDB) - KurrentDB is a database that's engineered for modern software applications and event-driven architectures.
+Its event-native design simplifies data modeling and preserves data integrity while the integ
 - [Monnoroch/ColorHighlighter](https://github.com/Monnoroch/ColorHighlighter) - ColorHighlighter - is a plugin for the Sublime text 2 and 3, which underlays selected hexadecimal colorcodes (like "#FFFFFF", "rgb(255,255,255)", "white", etc.) with their real color.
 Also, plugin add
 - [imgbot/Imgbot](https://github.com/imgbot/Imgbot) - An Azure Function solution to crawl through all of your image files in GitHub and losslessly compress them.
 This will make the file size go down, but leave the dimensions and quality untouched.
 Once i
 - [microsoft/FASTER](https://github.com/microsoft/FASTER) - Fast persistent recoverable log and key-value store + cache, in C# and C++.